 Revolut was founded by Credit Suisse and Deutsche Bank investment bankers Nik Storonsky and Vlad Yatsenko.
 Nik Storonsky has retained 20% of the company and, at 37 years old, is worth an estimated $7.1 billion.
 After raising $580 million in funding in 2020, Revolut is now valued at $5.5 billion (£4.2 billion).

 When you open a Revolut current account, you will get a UK account number and sort code just like any other UK current account, and with that comes all the functionality of a traditional account, such as recurring payments, ATM withdrawals, contactless payments with your Revolut card, and Apple and Google Pay.

 However, Revolut financial services are conducted through an app that also offers much more than this in terms of additional functionality, including:

 - Instant spending notifications and instant payment notifications

-- Ability to track all your banking in one place
+- Ability to track all your accounts and investments in one place

 - Weekly spending analytics with categorisation features